-- Giving pupils stickers and positive comments in their work - Awarding individuals star points which lead to certificate presentations - Class and whole school rewards for achieving special targets - Regular star of the week assembly with certificates. - Special Headteacher Awards - Special roles and responsibilities around school and in class
+- Giving pupils stickers and positive comments in their work - Awarding individuals star points which involve sending children to Mrs Potter or Mrs Brooke-Mawson and lead to certificate presentations of Bronze, Silver and Gold. - Regular star of the week assembly with pupils sharing their superb work and gaining the class trophy for a week.
+Sharing displays in individual classrooms showing golden work and photographs of stars of the week. - Mathematical rewards certificates for times tables and other fluency successes. - Special roles and responsibilities around school and in class